 But if you use a view, all that work goes away.
 You create the view using a SQL query, and from now on you get clean, up-to-the-minute data in this virtual table.

-Best of all, you can always redefine your view to and it will apply to all the downstream queries consistently without any need to update the queries themselves!
+Best of all, you can always redefine your view and it will apply to all the downstream queries consistently without any need to update the queries themselves!

-If you use a view that takes care of the JOINs for you, you figure out the SQL once and then you're set.
+If you use a view that takes care of the JOINs for you, figure out the SQL once and then you're set.

-2. Views Hide Complexity
+2. Views hide complexity